MarynaShavlak/dev-interview-hub/src/entities/Notification/README.md

 - **Components**:
     - `NotificationList` - A component for displaying a list of notifications.

+## Public Testing API
+- **Testing Exports**:
+  - `dataSuccessRequest` -  is a mock data set used to simulate a successful response from the notifications API  in testing scenarios and development tools.

 ## Conclusion
 The Entity `Notification` is designed to handle all notification-related functionalities in a structured and maintainable manner.
 By following the FSD architecture, this module ensures easy scalability and integration within the larger application.